-Climbing to the top of St Peter’s Basilica is possible, and it’s actually one of the highlights of a trip to Rome!
-Here is how to make it.
+Climbing to the top of St Peter’s dome is possible, and it’s actually one of the highlights of a trip to Rome!
+This post explains how to find the entrance to St Peter’s dome, how difficult the climb is and how to purchase the tickets.

-Not that many visitors know that it is possible to climb up to the top of St Peter’s dome (“cupola”) : it is a fantastic experience, and a great opportunity to enjoy a fantastic and dizzying city panorama all around Rome and to admire a top down view of St Peter’s basilica nave.
+Not that many visitors know that it is possible to climb up to the top of St Peter’s dome (the “cupola”).
+Actually getting on top of St Peter’s dome is one of Rome must do, and a great opportunity to enjoy a fantastic and dizzying city panorama all around Rome and to admire a top down view of St Peter’s basilica nave.

 At the entrance to the basilica, after the security check, there is a sign that directs you to the far right of the portico (past the Holy Door) and to the kiosk for the elevator.
+This is where you purchase the tickets to St Peter’s dome.
 Note that the Basilica entrance is on the right side of the colonnade (follow the queue… or click here to learn how to skip it).

 After the brief elevator ride (or the first 320 steps), before your climb to the dome, you can stop and enjoy the view from the gallery inside the dome looking down into the basilica .
 Take a few moments to absorb the astonishing beauty of the cupola from within – and look down – the main altar.